yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   conditions:
 ```
 1. `name`: Generated in the pattern of `<BUCKET-CLASS-NAME>'-'<RANDOM-SUFFIX>`.
-1. `labels`: COSI controller adds the label to its managed resources for easy CLI GET ops.
-Value is the driver name returned by GetDriverInfo() rpc.
+1. `labels`: COSI controller should add the label to its managed resources.
+Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer Bucket deletion until backend deletion ops succeed.
 1. `provisioner`: The provisioner field defined in the BucketClass.
 Used by sidecars to filter BucketContents.
 1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.